AshHartwell/Leamprov/content/pages/about.md

 weight = 1

 +++
-Improv is the art of creating comedy or theatre from scratch, on the spot, from audience suggestions.
+Improv is the art of creating comedy or theatre from scratch, on the spot, from audience suggestions!

 Leamprov was founded in 2018 to establish a community of improv within Warwickshire.
 We have members from all over the midlands who are joined together by a love of improv!